Spark Workshop with Professor Kathy Pike, Global Mental Health@Columbia University

 Session Questions: How can GMHP@Columbia leverage its large and diverse research consortium, and online network of practitioners, to generate revenue for its programs?
 Can its partnership with WHO generate educational and commercial publication opportunities?
 What existing business models could be applied to this project?
 Are there types of business partnerships that could benefit both WHO and the GMHP@Columbia in order to advance their global work in mental health?

 Spark provides Social Innovators with an opportunity to explore resources, connections and potential solutions to help their social ventures, by tapping the collective knowledge within Columbia University, and the larger entrepreneurial and social impact community in the New York area and beyond.
+This workshop is open to all who are willing to bring their ideas, experience, and connections to help solve social and environmental challenges that these social innovators aim to address. |

 If you are unable to attend the above events but would like more information on Spark, please register for our mailing list.